fastlane/docs/docs/getting-started/ios/beta-deployment.md

 <details>
 <summary>TestFlight</summary>

-You can easily upload new builds to TestFlight (which is part of iTunes Connect) using _fastlane_.
+You can easily upload new builds to TestFlight (which is part of App Store Connect) using _fastlane_.
 To do so, just use the built-in `testflight` action after building your app

 ```ruby
 lane :beta do